firesim/firesim/docs/Advanced-Usage/Supernode.rst

         self.roots[0].add_downlinks(servers)

-Supernode ``config_runtime.ini`` requires selecting a supernode agfi in conjunction with a defined supernode topology.
+Supernode ``config_runtime.yaml`` requires selecting a supernode agfi in conjunction with a defined supernode topology.

 Work in Progress!